mission-x/mongodb-keyset-pagination/README.md

 - Does not create a layer of abstraction around the MongoDB or Mongoose driver, in comparison with the cursor based solutions.

-If you are on MongoDB Atlas and you are dealing with complex/unpredictable queries, multiple sorting fields or need relevance based results, then [search pagination](https://www.mongodb.com/docs/atlas/atlas-search/paginate-results/) can be a better option for you.
+If you are on MongoDB Atlas and you are dealing with complex/unpredictable queries, multiple sorting fields or need relevance based results, then [search pagination](https://www.mongodb.com/docs/atlas/atlas-search/paginate-results/) will be a better option for you.

 ## Known Limitations